 Montréal-Pierre Elliott Trudeau International Airport (YUL) The airport is located three miles (5km) northwest of Montreal city centre.

-Transfers from Montréal–Trudeau International Airport YUL to Montreal city centre is by Shuttle Bus, the service operates to the centre of Montreal and to major downtown hotels.
-The Shuttle Bus Service also transfers passengers on the 45 minute bus ride between Montréal-Mirabel and Montréal-Trudeau airports, Taxis are also readily available.
+Transfers from Montréal–Trudeau International Airport YUL to Montreal city centre is by Shuttle Bus; the service operates to the centre of Montreal and to major downtown hotels.
+The Shuttle Bus Service also transfers passengers on the 45-minute bus ride between Montréal-Mirabel and Montréal-Trudeau airports.
+Taxis are also readily available.

 Car Hire: All major car rental companies are represented at Montreal YUL airport, Avis, Budget, Europcar, Hertz and Sixt.

-© 2008-2022 Flight4.com Copyright | All other trademarks are property of their respective owners.
+© 2008-2023 Flight4.com Copyright all rights reserved | All other trademarks are property of their respective owners.